Congreve rocket: Bombardment of Algiers (1816)

 Algiers had been the centre for pirates for some years, and her fleet had reached considerable proportions.
-Things reached a head after a particular atrocity; Britain decided to stamp out their activities, and the Netherlands agreed to assist.
+Things reached a head after a particular atrocity; following the U.S success in the Second Barbary War, Britain decided to stamp out their activities, and the Netherlands agreed to assist.
 The combined fleet was composed of six British ships of the line and four frigates, plus five Dutch frigates; there were also 37 gun boats, 10 mortar boats, and eight rocket boats.
 Lieutenant JT Fuller and 19 other ranks from the Rocket Troop accompanied the expedition, together with 2,500 rockets, and were engaged alongside the Royal Marine Artillery.

 In the bombardment of Algiers the rocket boats, gun boats, and mortar boats engaged the enemy's fleet moored inside the harbour.
 "It was by their fire that all the ships in the port, with the exception of the outer frigate, were in flames which extended rapidly over the whole arsenal, storehouses and gun boats, exhibiting a spectacle of awful grandeur".

 The following day, the Dey capitulated and accepted all the surrender terms.